ansys/pyansys-dev-guide/doc/source/guidelines/logging.rst

 An Ansys product, due to its architecture, can have several loggers.
 The ``logging`` library features support working with a finite number of loggers.
 The factory function ``logging.getLogger()`` helps to access each logger by its name.
-In addition to name mappings, a hierachy can be established to structure the loggers' parenting and their connections.
+In addition to name mappings, a hierarchy can be established to structure the loggers' parenting and their connections.

-For example, if an Ansys product is using a pre-exsiting custom logger encapsulated inside the product itself, the *<PyProject>* will benefit from exposing it through the standard Python tools.
+For example, if an Ansys product is using a pre-existing custom logger encapsulated inside the product itself, the *<PyProject>* will benefit from exposing it through the standard Python tools.
 We recommend that you use the standard library as much as possible.
 It will facilitate every contribution